Reflecting Upon Irreducible Mind

 for many data (afterlife, psi, etc.) while Myers theory can, in principle.

-similar level materialism and Myers' theory, when the latter has (in spite
+in a similar level materialism and Myers' theory, when the latter has

-Irreducible Mind, has better explanatory potential regarding lots of cognitive
+in Irreducible Mind, has better explanatory potential regarding lots of

 Yes, it is compatible since this creative tendency would